Find the reference book : UGC NET Computer Science Reference Books

 Concurrent Processing: Mutual exclusion.
 Critical regions, lock and unlock.

 Scheduling: CPU scheduling, I / O scheduling, Resource scheduling.
 Deadlock and scheduling algorithms.
-Banker’s algorithm for deadlock
+Banker’s algorithm for deadlock handling.

 The Unix System: File system, process management, bourne shell, shell variables, command line programming.